#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 Our Emergency Department is a Level 1 Trauma Center and sees over 60,000 patients a year.
-We have 66+ staff, with about 20 of those being urgent care staff.
-Four different residency programs rotate through our emergency department (pediatrics and emergency medicine).
-Graduates of the program are eligible for the Pediatric Emergency Medicine subspecialty certifying examination.
+We have more than 50 staff as well as acute care pediatricians.
+Graduates of the fellowship program are eligible for the Pediatric Emergency Medicine subspecialty certifying examination.

 In accordance with the American Board of Pediatrics requirements, the duration of fellowship training is three years for graduates of pediatric residency programs.

-The second fellowship year outside rotations include: a general emergency medicine rotation at a second adult facility and a trauma month.
-In addition, second years fellows have experiences with the Children Protection Program, the Critical Care Transport Team, and a Quality Improvement rotation.
+The second fellowship year includes outside rotations in: general emergency medicine at a second adult facility and a trauma month.
+In addition, second year fellows have experiences with the Child Protection Program and the Critical Care Transport Team.
 Time is protected for research as well as elective opportunities.
 The clinical experience in the Emergency Department during the second year highlights management and administrative responsibilities and welcomes the introduction of the formal precepting role.

 In the third fellowship year, emphasis is placed on developing clinical independence and comfort in the supervisory role, in the context of dedicated time for completion of scholarly activity projects.

 Graduates of emergency medicine (EM) residencies may complete either two or three years of fellowship training.
 The first year of training is focused on clinical exposure to a wide range of pediatric patients.
 While the majority of the experiences take place in the Emergency Department, these are complemented by outside rotations including: neonatology and newborn resuscitation, pediatric subspecialties in the ambulatory setting, inpatient general pediatrics, anesthesia, pediatric ultrasound/radiology, and critical care.